Katelynn MarfousiKM

 Analytics tools

 Nobody wants to look at numbers, but at some point, you're going to need them.
-Use these tools to inform your PR agency's amazing strategy and measurement efforts.
+Use these tools to inform your PR agency's amazing PR strategy and measurement efforts.

 36. Google Analytics